Wes Brown: Fabio Capello era

 Fabio Capello named Brown as a starter in both of his first two games in charge of the national team, against Switzerland and France.
 He also played 56 minutes in England's 2–0 win over the United States on 28 May 2008.

 Brown scored his sole senior international goal in a friendly against the Czech Republic on 20 August 2008 at Wembley Stadium, heading in a David Beckham corner in the 45th minute.

 Brown made three appearances for England in their qualification for the 2010 World Cup in wins over Croatia (4–1), Kazakhstan (5–1) and Belarus (3–1).

 Brown was called up for the England squad to face Slovenia in a friendly match on 5 September 2009, but was an unused substitute.
 He was then called up for a friendly against Brazil to be played Khalifa International Stadium in Qatar, where he played the full 90 minutes.

 Brown also played in England's 3–1 win over Egypt on 3 March 2010.
 He did not, however, make the England squad for the 2010 World Cup in South Africa after an injury-hit season.

 Brown retired from international football on 8 August 2010, one day after being selected for a friendly against Hungary.

 Personal life

-Brown is married to Leanne Wassell, with whom he lives with their three daughters, Halle, Lilia and Lola.
-His father, Bancroft Brown, died in February 2008.
+Brown was married to Leanne Wassell, with whom he has three daughters.
+They broke up in 2022 His father, Bancroft Brown, died in February 2008.
 His half-sister, Claire Fallows, died on 19 July 2008 during pregnancy.
 Brown's younger brother, Reece, played for Bury having joined the Manchester United Academy at the age of nine, also plays at centre-back and is an England under-20 international.
 Another brother, Clive, was on the books of Manchester City as a youth player in the late 1990s, before going on to play for Hyde United, Bangor City, Mossley, Woodley Sports and currently plays for New Mills.

+He was declared bankrupt on 12 April 2023.